celery/ceps/draft/jumpstarter.rst

 Jumpstarter is a Python implementation of an `Actor System`_ (which utilizies the `Actor Model`_).
 There are three fundamental axioms within the actor model (quoting the previous Wikipedia link):

-(Start Blockquote)

-An actor is a computational entity that, in response to a message it receives, can _concurrently_ (emphasis ours):
+  An actor is a computational entity that, in response to a message it receives, can *concurrently* (emphasis ours):

   1. Send a finite number of messages to other actors;
   2. Create a finite number of new actors;
   3. Designate the behavior to be used for the next message it receives.

-(End Blockquote)

 It's important to remember that, although that is the technical definition of the actor, the interpretation and implementation of Actors and Actor Systems can be very flexible.
 Namely, what constitutes a "message" and "state" is very much up to the interpretation of the developer(s) and the system(s) they're using.